Privacy

 9.1 We will keep information about you only for as long as required for the purposes for which it was collected, or as required by law.

-9.2 In some circumstances you can ask us to delete your data: see Your legal rights below for further information.
+9.2 In some circumstances you can ask Us to delete your data: see Section 12 below for further information.

 10. To whom may We disclose your information?

-(i) business partners, suppliers and sub-contractors for the operation and development of our business, including the performance of any contract We enter into with you;
+• business partners, suppliers and sub-contractors for the operation and development of Our business, including the performance of any contract We enter into with you;

-(ii) analytic and search engine providers that assist us in the improvement and optimisation of Our Website;
+• analytic and search engine providers that assist Us in the improvement and optimisation of Our Website;

 10.3 We will only disclose your Personal Data to parties who bear sufficient legal responsibility for its protection and who have sufficient privacy and security measures in place to reasonably ensure that it will be protected and handled appropriately.